 Consider these types of loans if you really must take out a bad credit personal loan to meet urgent expenses.
 Each has its merits and can be a suitable way to gain access to the financial resources you need.

 Consider your situation and how each of these loan types may best serve you.
 Each has its own unique loan amount, loan term, origination fee, and minimum credit score.

 Getting a cash loan from a lender or from a private source may be the most straightforward type of personal loan you can obtain.
-Frequently, cash loans require some form of collateral or pre-arranged commitment to pay — either automatically, as is the case of a payday loan money transfer, or even via a post-dated check.
+Frequently, cash loans require some form of collateral or prearranged commitment to pay — either automatically, as is the case of a payday loan money transfer, or even via a post-dated check.

 You may also be able to get a cash loan from a relative or someone you know, which may be a more preferred avenue.
-Chances are, a friend or relative won’t charge you an origination fee, or do a hard or soft credit check via a credit bureau, or charge you penalties for missing a monthly payment.
+Chances are a friend or relative won’t perform a credit check or charge you an origination fee or penalties for missing a monthly payment.

 Emergency loans are typically short-duration loans of between 30 and 90 days.
 The creditor, the borrower, and (if needed) the cosigner should spell out the loan amount and loan terms clearly to ensure the emergency loan is good for all parties.